sambolino/flarED/README.md

 ## Usage

-The database is already generated with the csv_to_sqlite.py script.
-It is located under data/flarED.db
+The database of above mentioned Wait's parameters is already generated with the csv_to_sqlite.py script.
+It is located under data/flarED.db.

-To run the main program:
+To run the altitude electron density profile calculator for a chosen Ix
 ```bash
 python3 flared_h_parser.py -ix IX
 ```
-where IX is solar X-Ray flux [W*m^-2], with accepted float values between [8e-07, 1e-04]. or
+where IX is solar X-Ray flux [W*m^-2], with accepted float values between [8e-07, 1e-04].

+Input files for the time series are located under data/time_series.csv and should be replaced with your own data, formatted the same way.

+To run time series electron density calculator for a chosen altitude
 ```bash
 python3 flared_t_parser.py -he HE
 ```